Zeex/samp-plugin-jit/README.txt

   * jit_listing <0|1>

-    Output assembly listing to a text file name like so:
+    Output assembly listing to a text file named like so:

     <amx_path>/<amx_name>.asm